lupyuen/lupyuen.github.io/src/spi2.md

 _(For BL602 and ESP32)_

-Follow these steps to run our SPI Test App...
+Follow these steps to run our SPI Test App on BL602 or ESP32...

 1. Assume that we have downloaded and configured our NuttX code...